 I have a bit of an advantage because I do speak Portuguese fluently.
 I’m not a native speaker but I don’t have problems communicating.
 I learned Portuguese for a year in university (I’m lucky because I already knew Spanish, and the two languages are very similar).

-What did you do to meet people and integrate in your new home?
+What did you do to meet people and integrate into your new home?

 Brazilians are super friendly so meeting people was easy compared to my experience in other countries.
 Besides through work, I’ve met some people through language exchange and Couchsurfing.
 And I’ve met many more people just by becoming a regular at certain shops, chatting with people at bars and clubs, meeting my neighbors, and even just meeting people randomly on the beach.